-Nevertheless, not only researchers in the world of science have the prerequisite to formulate and prove interrelationship of concepts.
-Nursing care as an evidenced based health care intervention is also based on principles which affect its education, profession, and practice.
+Nevertheless, not only researchers in the world of science have the prerequisite to formulate and prove the interrelationship of concepts.
+Nursing care as an evidenced-based health care intervention is also based on principles that affect its education, profession, and practice.
 Thus, a nursing theory provides direction to what nursing care is effective and ideal.

 Moreover, the development of prominent nursing theories has been adequately purposeful in various settings of practice.
 These involve nursing education, research and clinical practice.

-In Nursing Education, the theories in nursing has paved its way in introducing the framework for nursing curriculum, program objectives, course objectives and descriptions, and clinical performance criteria.
+In Nursing Education, the theories in nursing have paved its way in introducing the framework for nursing curriculum, program objectives, course objectives and descriptions, and clinical performance criteria.
 Empirical knowing described as the principal form of relating factual and descriptive knowing usually found in textbooks, journals and lectures; is also one of its beneficial influences in education.
-It drives the foundations in nursing to its core explanations of scientific and evidenced based practice.
+It drives the foundations in nursing to its core explanations of scientific and evidence-based practice.

 Other pillars of knowing such as aesthetic knowing, referring to understanding the uniqueness of every client in the provision of nursing care; ethical knowing, pertaining to what is morally right and good for the client; and personal knowing, which encompasses the knowledge of self in relation to others- are essential avenues in the realization of the importance of nursing theories which was reiterated by Carper (1978) and (Smith, 1992; Sweeney, 1994).

-And lastly, in Clinical Nursing Practice, on the other hand speaks of its ethical, moral, and scientific approaches in nursing care.
-A nursing theory for instance, of Florence Nightingale describes the common sense of providing service in its most discreet ways while having an impact on client’s health.
-It similarly describe how we impose and include such plan of care to our client- not to our knowing that it is actually based on nursing theories.
+And lastly, in Clinical Nursing Practice, on the other hand, speaks of its ethical, moral, and scientific approaches in nursing care.
+A nursing theory for instance, of Florence Nightingale, describes the common sense of providing service in its most discreet ways while having an impact on the client’s health.
+It similarly describes how we impose and include such a plan of care to our client- not to our knowledge that it is actually based on nursing theories.

 Sometimes, we are just surprised that how we deal with our clients is guided by provisions of care i.e. promoting comfort, interpersonal relationships, and caring are actually based on principles of nursing theorists.
 It may be at first strange to our scrutinizing minds but by knowing what a nursing theory is, best explains what we are truly are- a NURSE.